 *You may define which status levels do NOT trigger a data export, which will prevent them from syncing.

 As with status levels, you can match Desk-Net categories with WordPress categories.

 Multiple categories in Desk-Net can be matched with just one in WordPress and vice versa.

 Users are automatically matched based on their email addresses.

-When a story assignment is handed over from Desk-Net to WordPress the plugin checks for a WordPress user with the same address.
-If that search is successful the post is assigned to that user.
+When a story assignment is passed from Desk-Net to WordPress, the plugin checks for a WordPress user with the same email.
+If the plugin finds a match, the post is assigned to that user.